-1. At constant scope and exchange rates: 2.
+1. At constant scope and exchange rates (see data on historical scope and exchange rates in the appendix); 2.
 Including 100% of Private Banking in Turkey and Poland; 3.
 Including 2/3 of Turkish and Polish Private Banking; 4.
 Figures as at 15 April 2020